Aaron Solomon - Band Leader- lead vocals, fiddle, mandolin, guitar

 I decided I wanted to fuse rock and Celtic music together and see what I could come up with.
 All I needed was a band.
 I had been working as a professional musician most of my life and had done my share of road work.
 If this band was to be a traveling, touring band that I wanted to play with then not only would the musicians have to be excellent but they would also have to be the kind of people that I would love to hang out with.
 They were chosen with that those considerations in mind.

 Russell Edward Williams (guitar), Chris Gartner (bass) and Steve Heathcoate (drums) along with myself made up the core of the band.
 I also recruited my friends Rick Bauer and Ray Caldwell, both multi-instrumentalists, to fill out the sound for the first album and in concerts.

 Chris has decided to focus on his many other projects as a musician and producer and we wish him well.
 Check out his wonderful band, Tasa, for one.
-The rest of us are poised to try to take over the world with our Celtic rock fusion and we hope you enjoy the results thus far.

 P. S. What is Coole Park?
 Coole Park, in the early 20th century, was the home of Lady Augusta Gregory, co-founder of the Abbey Theatre with Edward Martyn of Tullira Castle and Nobel prize-winning poet William Butler Yeats.
 It became the centre of the Irish Literary Revival.
 Yeats, George Bernard Shaw, John Millington Synge and Sean O' Casey all came to experience its magic.
 It inspired the following Yeats poems: Coole Park, 1926, The Wild Swans at Coole and Coole Park and Ballylee, 1931.
 My partner Lori discovered this information and we thought the history of the name and its edgy contemporary feel were a great reflection of the band.